ncsa/Nightingale_real/docs/source/software/using_r.rst

    module load R

 To load a specific version you will need to load the corresponding module.
-(See :doc: `Software Environment Configuration <modules>` to learn how to use modules.)
+(See `Software Environment Configuration </software/modules.html>`_ for more on loading modules.)

 Installing Add-on Packages
 ==========================